riffomonas/generalR/14_session.md

 	filter(MAJORNUM == 1 & CTOTALT > 0 & (AWLEVEL == "05" | AWLEVEL == "17"))
 ```

+## Adjusting the shape of a data frame

 Before we go all the way, let's see how many institutions claimed each type of microbiology for each degree type.